 The other four Best Supporting Actor competitors were:

-- Jaye Davidson (with his first nomination) as transvestite Dil in the gender-bending The Crying Game
+- 24 year-old Jaye Davidson (with his first nomination) as transvestite singer Dil, in the noirish, gender-bending The Crying Game

 - Jack Nicholson (with his tenth nomination - this achievement tied actor Laurence Olivier's number of nominations) as Guantanamo's confrontational, tough Army Col. Nathan R. Jessep in A Few Good Men

 - Al Pacino (with his seventh/eighth nomination) as real estate sales leader Ricky Roma in director James Foley's film of David Mamet's play Glengarry Glen Ross (the film's sole nomination)

 - David Paymer (with his first nomination) as Stan Yankelman - agent/brother of washed-up, stand-up comedian co-star Billy Crystal in Mr. Saturday Night (the film's sole nomination)